cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 - #239 Fix "raised amount" in RPC result of crowdsales
 - #234 Update documentation of configuration options
 - #233 Use tables and add results to JSON-RPC API documentation
-- #250 Fix missing crowdsale purchase entries in verbose "omni_getcrowdsale"
+- #250 Fix missing crowdsale purchase entries in verbose "zus_getcrowdsale"
 - #253 Update handling of crowdsales and missing bonus amounts
 - #142 Add RPC to decode raw Zus transactions
 - #176 Implement updated alerting & feature activations
 - #252 Restrict ecosystem crossovers for crowdsales
 - #258 Explicitly set transaction and relay fee for RPC tests
 - #260 Add ARM and a no-wallet build as build target for Travis CI
-- #262 Filter empty balances in omni_getall* RPC calls
+- #262 Filter empty balances in zus_getall* RPC calls
 - #263 Update base to Bitcoin Core 0.10.3
 - #77 Support creation of raw transactions with non-wallet inputs
 - #273 Remove "Experimental UI" label GUI splash screen